AdobeStock_116494308-1

 Biomechanics of Crutches and Walkers

-Understanding the biomechanics of mobility assistance is key for optimizing the design and use of crutches and walkers.
+Understanding the biomechanics of mobility aids is essential for optimizing the design and use of crutches and walkers.
 By studying the physical dynamics involved, we can engineer better solutions that reduce injury risks and enhance rehabilitation.

 Gait analysis